Final goodbye: Recalling influential people who died in 2019

 Rosie Ruiz, 66.
 The Boston Marathon course-cutter who was stripped of her victory in the 1980 race and went on to become an enduring symbol of cheating in sports.
 July 8.
 Cancer.

 H. Ross Perot, 89.
-The colorful, self-made Texas billionaire who rose from a childhood of Depression-era poverty and twice mounted outsider campaigns for president.
+The colorful, self-made Texas billionaire who rose from delivering newspapers as a boy to building his own information technology company and twice mounted outsider campaigns for president.
 July 9.
 Leukemia.

 Rip Torn, 88.
 The free-spirited Texan who overcame his quirky name to become a distinguished actor in television, theater and movies, such as "Men in Black," and win an Emmy in his 60s for "The Larry Sanders Show."
 July 9.